-Research team: Dr. Jeroen Doomernik and Vincenzo Gomes (University of Amsterdam, the Netherlands), Dr. Blanca Garcés-Mascareñas (CIDOB, Spain), Paula Wiesnieuwka (Wroclaw University, Poland).
+Research team: Dr. Jeroen Doomernik, Vincenzo Gomes and Wendelien Barkema (University of Amsterdam, the Netherlands), Dr. Blanca Garcés-Mascareñas and Berta Guell (CIDOB, Spain), Eirini Aivaliotou (Wroclaw University, Poland).

 In this work package we will first make an inventory of existing labour immigration schemes in EU member states for temporary and permanent immigration.
 To understand better how labour shortages are met in practice, we will conduct interviews in Poland, the Netherlands, Germany and Spain with employers, their national/ regional/local organisations, trade unions and migrant organisations in order to understand the present and preferred hiring and employment practices regarding labour migrants.
 We will conclude with good governance recommendations in this field.

 WP4 Protection in the borderlands of Europe

 Leader: Prof. Evythimios (Akis) Papataxiarchis (University of the Aegean, Greece)

 Research team: Dr. Polly Pallister-Wilkins and prof. Marlies Glassius (University of Amsterdam, the Netherlands), Dr. Alexandra Zavos, Natasha Anastasiadou (University of the Aegean, Greece), Dr. Aysen Üstübici, prof. Ahmet İçduygu and Sibil Karadağ (Koç University, Turkey), Dr. Gabriella Trovato and Dr. Nayla Al-Akl (American University of Beirut, Lebanon).